 Grade 2 Music Theory - Lesson 15: Triplets

-(To read this page with US terminology, hover your mouse over any word with a dotted underline.)
+(To read this page with US terminology, hover your mouse over any word in italics.)

 A "triplet" is a group of three notes played in the time of two.